 Parshat Vayakhel-Pekudei Sweets &Treats

-This week we read both Parshat Vayakhel and Parshat Pekudei.
-They are most commonly read together, with the exception of Jewish leap years.
+This week we read Parshat Vayakhel and next week we read Parshat Pekudei.
+They are most commonly read together, with the exception of Jewish leap years (as is this year).

 In Parshat Vayakhel, we see the culmination of the past few weeks’ Parshiot (Torah Portions) as the instructions given to Moshe and the Jewish People are put into practice.
 Moshe assembles the nation and once again commands them to keep Shabbat and tells them Hashem’s instructions regarding the making of the Mishkan (Tabernacle).
 Eager to participate in the building of the Mishkan, the people bring so many donations of the needed materials that Moshe has to ask them to stop.
 They bring gold, silver and copper; blue-, purple- and red-dyed wool; goat hair, spun linen, animal skins, wood, olive oil, herbs and precious stones.
 The Mishkan is built exactly as the previous Parshiot outline, including the walls, altars, roof coverings, ark, menorah, basin, etc.

 Parshat Pekudei begins with an accounting is made of the gold, silver and copper donated by the people for the making of the Mishkan.
 The Bigdei Kehunah (priestly garments) are also made according to the instructions in previous weeks.
 The Mishkan is completed and Moshe erects it and anoints it with the holy anointing oil.
 He also uses the special anointing oil to anoint Aharon and his sons as Kohanim (preists).
 A cloud appears over the Mishkan, signifying the divine presence that has come to dwell within it.